Address

 Michael Estorick was born London 1951, second child of Eric and Salome Estorick.
 He has lived almost all of his life in London.
 Michael attended Cambridge (History and History of Art) and art school, author of numerous novels and Chairman since its inception in the mid-1990s of the Estorick Foundation trustees until November 2023.

-Jane McNeill KC had a successful career as a leading barrister in the fields of discrimination and employment law and now works as a mediator and part-time (fee-paid) judge in the employment tribunal and county court.
+Jane McNeill KC had a successful career in the fields of employment and discrimination law and for many years worked as an Employment Judge and mediator.
+She sits as a Recorder in the County Court.
 She is a Bencher of Lincoln’s Inn and an Honorary Fellow of Lucy Cavendish College, Cambridge.
 She has a degree from the University of Oxford in Italian and French and has lived in Islington, close to the Estorick, for just over 30 years.

 Martin Owen is a retired finance professional with extensive experience of structured products and hedging instruments at banks including HSBC and Lloyds.
 He is a keen supporter of the arts and was Treasurer of the British Institute of Florence for 13 years.